 With a reported 86% win rate, it’s not surprising that this service is held in such high regard.

 Motley Fool Options costs $999 per year, which is in the same ballpark as similar services from its competitors.

 However, we were able to dig up a modest discount for our readers.

-Motley Fool Options is a comprehensive options training course combined with a year’s worth of expert research and guidance.
+The Motley Fool Options service is a comprehensive options training course combined with a year’s worth of expert research.

 The options trading course alone could be worth the sticker price, but you also get a full year’s worth of Motley Fool trade guidance, including stock picks from across the Motley Fool family of services.

-Best of all, the “Alternate Trades” feature gives you multiple strategies for approaching each trade and explains each option in meticulous detail.
+Best of all, the “alternate trades” feature gives you multiple strategies for approaching each trade and explains every option in meticulous detail.

-Similar services can cost upwards of $2,000 and most are substantially lower quality than the Fool.
-If you take advantage of the $100 off discount, you’ll get great service at an even better price.
+Similar services can cost upwards of $2,000, and most are substantially lower quality than The Fool.
+If you take advantage of the $100 discount, you’ll get a great service at an even better price.